 Breeders put a lot of time and money into breeding high quality, healthy dogs.
 Dog food, vet visits, vaccinations, grooming and other expenses, all add up.

-needs to recoup the money they’ve spent in breeding these perfect little pups.
+The Breeder needs to recoup the money they’ve spent in breeding these perfect little pups.

 The cost of a Shih Tzu can vary depending on their age, how many imperfections they have according to the breed standard.

 For instance, an older pure bred Shih Tzu who have had litters, or have been retired from competitions may be just a few hundred.

 Or one that is considered too small, often called the runt of the litter, wouldn't be as expensive as a Shih Tzu puppy of the average size.